keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

 ## Introduction &amp; Assumptions
 “Touch” keyboards found on mobile phones and tablets introduce a number of tactile features not possible with traditional mechanical keyboards.
-While touch keyboards inherit the simple press-to-enter approach of their mechanical counterparts, which remains as the primary means of character entry, they also support a small number of finger contact types as a secondary means of entry.
+While touch keyboards inherit the simple *press-to-enter* approach of their mechanical forebearers, which remains the primary means of character entry, they also support a small number of finger contact and gesture types as secondary means of entry.

-These means include
+These new character entry capabilities include the:
-entertwine with layers
+  * “Longpress” – a key press of more than a ½ second that activates an array selection of “pop-up” keys that the user may tap for entry in place of the initially pressed key.
+  * “Flick” – a quick swiping gesture across a key in one of 8 cardinal directions (e.g north, south, .. north-east, south-west, etc.), each of which may enter a different character.
+  * “Multitap” – quick, repeated taps on a key.
+Successive tapping will change the entry character to a new one associated with the tap count.

+Each of these secondary entry types may also change the keyboard “layer” (the layout of characters presented on-screen to the user, e.g. lower vs UPPER cases).
+When any of they entry methods *should* lead to a layer change is a topic for investigation.
+An unexpected layer change may befudle users and impart a subpar typing experience (usability).
+Layer changes that negatively impact productivity (as measured by entry speed) similarly should be avoided.

+The GFF Ethiopic keyboards have explored leveraging these touch entry features and their relationships to layer changes in an effort to optimize both a natural and intuitive user experience along with minimizing the physicial effort needed for the desired character composition and entry.